 Electric Orange Hair

 Warm red hair colors don’t have to look natural – they can also be in your face and bright, like a bright yellow-orange that is like ginger hair on crack.
 Electric orange hair is the kind of color best achieved by a professional, as it is loud and bright and definitely most appropriate for summer.

 Strawberry Blonde Hair

 Everyone is familiar with this light blonde shade that has just a hint of red in it, but without too much orange.
-Unlike light auburn, this red hair color is much less muted and is in fact quite bright.
+Unlike light auburn, strawberry blonde hair color is much less muted and is in fact quite bright.
 It’s a great complement to fair, cool skin.
 It is sometimes also known as rose gold hair.

 Fire Engine Red Hair